MedusaRSVR/Image-Dup-Finder-Delete-Python/README.md

 # Image-Dup-Finder-Delete-Python
 With this tool you can select a folder and let it find duplicate images within it, mark and delete them.
 It also takes sub-folders into consideration.

-Created with Ollama and the NeuralQuantum-Coder https://ollama.com/NeuroEquality/neuralquantum-coder
+Created with Ollama and the NeuralQuantum-Coder LLM https://ollama.com/NeuroEquality/neuralquantum-coder

 <img width="966" height="854" alt="DupFinderr" src="https://github.com/user-attachments/assets/7a8f4ee1-39b8-4ea4-a004-36726b1c1fe1" />